Raniksingh/database-assessment/scripts/collector/sqlserver/README.txt

         If the default user was created in the above step:
             .\RunAssessment.bat -useDefaultCreds

+        Run .\RunAssessment.bat help command to view the usage

         Notes:
             1) Google Database Migration Assessment Data Extractor extracts data for the entire database.